ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 Whether you need your whole Hive to be visible or prefer bigger blocks for member assignment or building, you can use different zoom settings
 ![picture of Zoom Mode](Screenshot%20zoom.png)

+### Using differnt grid sizes (V0.2.3)
+By left-clicking on the Grid button you can toggle the grid on and off.
+By right-clicking on the grid button, you can toggle the grid size between 6x6 (default) and 2x2.

 ### Re-build and modify
 Whether you want to just move a few buildings around or a whole block of Cities and Flags, just right-click-drag an area and move the seleced buildings in one go.